 Financing Options (Top)

 For families who do not qualify for financial aid or who will need help financing their family's contribution, there are several alternative financing options:

 Refund Requests (Top)

 If your financial aid credits exceed your billed costs, you may request a refund of the credit balance to help pay your indirect costs (or the credit may be held on your account toward next semester's charges).
 A credit balance may occur for students living off-campus who are billed only for tuition by Hopkins but use some of their aid to pay for off-campus living expenses.
-You may request a refund on-line at http://www.jhu.edu/~studacct.
-Allow at least 710 days to receive your refund; allow additional time at the start of the each semester.
+The Student Accounts Office handles the refund process.

 The Student Accounts Office is responsible for student billing.
 All bills are mailed to the student's permanent address in July for the fall semester and December for the spring semester.
 Payment is expected three weeks before the beginning of classes.

 outside scholarship agencies and lending institutions will forward a check

 to the university for credit to your student account.